-There are many programs at Goodwin College to help aspiring and current nurses advance their careers.
+There are many programs at Goodwin University to help aspiring and current nurses advance their careers.
 Our RN-to-BSN Program, for example, is designed for licensed RNs looking to continue their education.
 Through this program, nurses can complete their Bachelor’s degree part-time in just 16-months, and take classes fully online!
 Similarly, Goodwin’s Master’s in Nursing, or MSN degree, is designed for BSN-level nurses looking to move into population health or qualify for a more administrative role.
 The MSN program can also be completed fully online, in as little as 20 months part-time.

 Few careers are as flexible as those in the nursing field.
 Many nurses aren’t nine-to-fivers.
 Healthcare is needed around the clock!
 The beauty is, nurses can choose to work when and where they want.
 Would you like to work part-time, full-time, or freelance?
 Would you like to work four days on, three days off?
 How about nights and weekends for family obligations, or a second job?
 All options are possible in the field of nursing.
-The nursing programs at Goodwin College are just as flexible.
+The nursing programs at Goodwin University are just as flexible.
 Students have the option to take day or evening classes.
 Depending on the degree path, nursing courses are offered on-campus, online, or in a hybrid or accelerated format.

 Goodwin University is a nonprofit institution of higher education and is accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges (NEASC).
 Goodwin University was founded in 1999, with the goal of serving a diverse student population with career-focused degree programs that lead to strong employment outcomes.